Seoul Day 3: Tosokchon Samgyetang | Gyeongbokgung Palace | Bukchon Hanok Village | Insadong Ssamziegil

 Which eventually leds to Bukchon Hanok Village,

 which is made up of traditional houses, called hanok.
 Many of these hanoks are still residential and you can see plenty of signs around telling tourists to keep their volume down and not to disturb the residents.
+I can understand why though, because there are so many people here vying to take photos of the interesting road!
+Lucky for us, from the photo you can see we were walking down slope instead, can’t imagine if we have to go upslope all the way!

 Yes, it’s a long post and there’s more!